LuanRT/YouTube.js/docs/updating-the-parser.md

 Thanks to the modularity of the parser, a renderer can be implemented by simply adding a new file anywhere in the [classes directory](../src/parser/classes)!

-For example, say we found a new renderer named `verticalListRenderer`, to let the parser know it exists we would have to create a file with the following structure:
+For example, say we found a new renderer named `verticalListRenderer`, to let the parser know it exists at compile-time we would have to create a file with the following structure:

 > `../classes/VerticalList.ts`